 The advertisement reads :

-The watch did not have a settable 24-hour hand, and the two hour hands were geared together.
-The rotating bezel allowed setting of the GMT offset.
+The watch did not have a settable 24-hour hand, and the two hour hands were geared together, the 24-hour hand moving once round the dial in 24 hours.

 In the early 1960's the Zodiac Sea Wolf acquired a date complication, and the Sea Wolf Datographic, model 722-916 was launched.
 722 referred to the signed 17 jewel Zodiac calibre 70-72 automatic movement which was introduced in 1961.
 The movement is hackset, and the calendar function is quickset (old style).